aanderer/ClinicalTrialsWithSurrogates/README.md

 ### Metastatic Breast Cancer (MBC)

 We provide historical trial-specific data for different MBC drug therapies.
-This data is pulled manually from a repository of 1,865 studies of MBC drug therapies collected by Silberholz et al. (2019), which is publicly available at http://www.cancertrials.info
+This data is obtained by manually digitizing Kaplan-Meier curves reported in 1,865 MBC clinical trial studies using PlotDigitizer software.
+We pull the images from a repository collected by Silberholz et al. (2019), which is publicly available at http://www.cancertrials.info.

-<b>KM curves</b>: This folder contains Kaplan-Meier curves pulled manually from the papers in the Silberholz et al. (2019) repository.
-It contains both images and data extracted from these images.
+<b>KM curves</b>: This folder contains both the original images and the corresponding digitized data from Kaplan-Meier curves.

 * .png files: one for each Kaplan Meier curve found in the papers in the MBC repository.
 Labeled as “paper id”_”outcome”.png